ericve25/user-management-take-home/README.md

 This API uses JWT to secure its endpoints and provide authorization for a given user.
 The `/register` endpoint provides the JWT on registration, and the `/login` endpoint provides JWT when correct credentials are provided.

-(Note: due to the time constraint of a tech assessment, only basic authorization has been implemented and JWT are not set to expire)
+(Note: due to the time constraint of a tech assessment, only very basic authorization has been implemented and JWT are not set to expire)

 ## Principles